Neural Surrogate HMC: On Using Neural Likelihoods for Hamiltonian Monte Carlo in Simulation-Based Inference: Application: Constraining the Global Heliospheric Transport of GCRs

-The likelihood of a sampled parameter $\textbf{z}$ is determined by summing the standard chi-squared between the GCR fluxes predicted by the model ($\hat{\textbf{x}}=f_\theta(z)$) and the observed GCR flux ($\textbf{x}$) over the 32 rigidity steps predicted by the NN:

-The likelihood function is selected because it assigns high likelihood to low $\chi^{2}$ values and low likelihood to high $\chi^{2}$ values.
-It should be noted that using a surrogate NN induces a significant bias towards likelihood smoothness, which suits our application but may not be generally applicable.

-The NN is trained on data from a limited domain of parameter space and so should not be expected to generalize well outside this domain.
-We prevent the HMC from sampling outside the ``trusted'' domain with a prior distribution, $p(z)$.
-This prior is uniform in the domain of the training data (with a value of $1e6$) and rapidly decays in every direction outside the domain.
+The NLE is trained on data from a limited domain of parameter space and so should not be expected to generalize well outside this domain.
+We prevent the HMC from sampling outside the ``trusted'' domain with the choice of prior distribution, $p(\theta)$.
+This prior is uniform in the domain of the training data and decays exponentially (rate $\lambda = 10^6$) in every direction outside the domain{and decays exponentially in every direction outside the domain (with a rate of $\lambda = 10^6$ in the standardized parameter space)}.

-For comparison, we also generate samples over each time interval with the no-gradient RWMH \cite{metropolis1953}.
-The scale of the normally distributed perturbations during RWMH was manually set to $1e-2$ to achieve an acceptance ratio close to 25\%.
-We do not use thinning for RWMH and again discard the first 100,000 samples as part of the burn-in process.